-One of the most notable features of Craftsman homes is their use of natural materials.
+One of the most notable features of Craftsman home plans is their use of natural materials.
 These homes are typically constructed with wood, stone, and other materials that are indigenous to the local area.
-This gives Craftsman homes a warm, inviting feel that is often absent from homes made with modern materials such as concrete and steel.
+These designs may even include a stone fireplace.
+Craftsman homes have a warm, inviting feel that is often absent from homes made with modern materials such as concrete and steel.

-Another key feature of Craftsman homes is their attention to detail.
+Another key design element of Craftsman style homes is their attention to detail.
 These homes are often adorned with intricate woodwork, such as exposed rafters, brackets, and corbels.
 This woodwork is typically left unpainted and is allowed to weather naturally, giving the home a rustic, lived-in feel.

 Craftsman homes also feature wide front porches, which were designed to encourage outdoor living.
-These porches are often covered by a large overhanging roof, which provides shade and protects the home from the elements.
+These porches are often covered by a large overhanging, low pitched roof.
+These large overhangs provide shade and protect the home from the elements.
 The porch is a place where families can gather, relax, and enjoy the fresh air, which was seen as an important part of a healthy lifestyle.